Autodesk/molecular-design-toolkit/DEVELOPMENT.md

 # Programming guidelines

 ### Principles
  1. Users are **scientists, not programmers**.
-They'll need to know enough python to accomplish their science, but Buckyball users may never know (or want to know) what a metaclass is or even how a web page works.
+They'll need to know enough python to accomplish their science, but Molecular Design Toolkit (MDT) users may never know (or want to know) what a metaclass is or even how a web page works.
 Most workflows should be accomplishable without deep python or programming skills.
  1. Build **power tools for competent computational chemists** - users need customizable, introspectable, and composable tools to build complex simulation workflows.
 We can support users with good documentation, great examples, and sensible defaults (e.g., well-chosen convergence parameters, proper timesteps).
  1. Prefer a **clean, stable API** above all else.
-Buckyball's python API *is* its user interface.
+MDT's python API *is* its user interface.
 A good implementation is one that produces a good interface.
  1. When in doubt, strive for **usability and user-friendliness**

 ### Make information accessible and intuitive
-Buckyball is designed, as much as possible, to allow users to interactively explore molecular systems.
+MDT is designed, as much as possible, to allow users to interactively explore molecular systems.
 Here are some of the ways we try to make the API an intuitive experience:
  1. **Write for autocomplete**: users should be encouraged to type a couple letters then hit `tab`, even if they don't know exactly what they're looking for
  1. **Keep namespaces flat**: don't make users hunt for a piece of data - make it accessible from the highest-level logical location (`mol.aobasis`, not  `mol.electronic_wavefunction.orbitals.aobasis`)
  1. **Add specific, use-case-based sugar** - e.g., users will frequently create lists of different types of residues.
 It's easier to type `waters = mol.get_residues(type='water')` than it is to type `waters = [res for res in mol.residues if res.type == 'water']`.
 If this is a *really common* use case, consider adding `mol.get_water_residues()`.